OmarAlFarajat/omaralfarajat.github.io/projects/new-haven-readme.md

 ## Creating and linking the two graphs

-In `GBMapLoader.cpp`, the length and height values are read from the map file are passed to the function `Graph::makeGridGraph`.
-Note that there are 4 resource nodes to ever tile node, so the length and height are both multiplied by 2 for the resource graph.
+In `GBMapLoader.cpp`, the length and height values are read from the map file and passed to the function `Graph::makeGridGraph`.
+Note that there are 4 resource nodes to every tile node, so the length and height are both multiplied by 2 for the resource graph.

 ```cpp
 gb_map.getTileGraph()->makeGridGraph(length, height, NodeType::TILE);